melina-bagher/myWebsite/content/authors/admin/_index.md

 ---
 H﻿i!!
 I'm Melina,

-I graduated with a Master’s degree in Biomedical Engineering from the Department of Electrical Engineering at Sharif University of Technology, Tehran, Iran.
-My research interests revolve around image processing, machine learning, deep learning, and computational genomics.
-I previously earned my Bachelor’s degree in Biomedical Engineering from the Science and Research Branch of Islamic Azad University, Tehran.
-You can find more about me through the links below.
+I recently graduated with a Master’s degree in Biomedical Engineering from the Department of Electrical Engineering at Sharif University of Technology, Tehran, Iran.
+My research interests include Image Processing,Deep Learning, Signal Processing, and computational genomics.

+I also hold a Bachelor’s degree in Biomedical Engineering from the Science and Research Branch of Islamic Azad University, Tehran.

+You can find more about my work and projects through the links below.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref  "uploads/MelinaBagherCV.pdf" "newtab" >}}Curriculum Vitae (CV){{< /staticref >}}.